 Nestled in the western part of North Carolina’s Blue Ridge Mountains, Asheville is a popular fall destination.
-A festival haven, this mountain town hosts celebrations of all kinds including the Mountain State Fair, Art in Autumn, a Greek Festival and a lively three-day music festival called Barnaroo.
+A festival haven, this mountain town hosts celebrations of all kinds including the The Lovely Asheville Annual Fall Festival, Carolina CiderFest and Greek Festival.

 Homebodies can find their peace in a rented out cabin in the mountains, while adventure lovers can indulge themselves zip lining across the Blue Ridge mountains.
 Everyone else can enjoy a traditional mountain view while road tripping one of America’s best drives, the Blue Ridge Parkway, which travels right through Asheville.
 If that doesn’t satisfy your fancy, Asheville is also known to have some of the best food tours in the South.

 Not far from Lake Ontario, Rochester is a family-friendly town known and loved for its rural charm.
 Whether participating in hayrides, pumpkin patches, corn mazes or harvest festivals, Rochester knows how to keep young children entertained.
 Hot air balloons and chairlift rides with unbelievable scenic views of the city’s foliage will keep older children and adults entertained.
-With activities for both young and old, the Clothesline Art Festival and Rochester Museum and Science Center are extremely popular in the fall.
+With activities for both young and old, the Rochester Museum and Science Center is extremely popular in the fall.

 Simple and minimalistic, Rochester is a wonderful place for those looking to find a new way to gain quality time with the ones they love.
 Unlike the hustle and bustle of the Big Apple, Rochester’s quiet and subtle atmosphere is a beautiful place to slow down and enjoy the beauty of every day in some place new.